notional-labs/notional/validation/Readme.md

 ## Our validator policy
 1. We do not validate chains whose development teams do not prioritize user well-being
+1. We prioritize ethics and the well-being of users above all other matters.
+When there is a conflict of interest, we will discuss that with the community in an open fashion at: https://twitter.com/notionaldao.
+We discuss things on twitter, because it is a commons.
-1. We will test binary release before public upgrade on chain that we validate.
+1. We audit and test releases before public upgrade on chain that we validate.
     * As a validator on many chains, we have directly experienced chain upgrade failure when core team overlooks a bug.
 It is always good to have a second independent inspection from an experienced validator like Notional.
+1. While we strive for transparency, in security critical situations where disclosures could harm user well being, we're silent as a mouse.

 ## Where we want to validate
 Notional is validating, but not in the active set: